 The United States Universities Debate Association, or USUDA for short, is a loose federation of universities interested in promoting debate in the British Parliamentary (BP) style in the United States.
 To this end, the USUDA does a few things:

-- Sanctions a national championship (the USUDC) in the BP style each April.
+- Governs the bid selection process for a national championship (the USUDC) in the BP style each April.